viritin/widgetset/README.md

-# Widgetset - a pre-built front-end bunble for simple (and FAST!)
+# Widgetset - a pre-built front-end bundle for simple (and FAST!)
 Vaadin apps

 A pre-built Vaadin Flow widgetset for simple pure Java web apps, for developers who are too busy to wait for front-end build.